-The fair value of the Group's investment property at 31 December 2021 and at 31 December 2020 has been arrived at on the basis of a valuation carried out at that date by Deloitte Advisory, independent valuers not connected with the Group.
+The fair value of the Group's investment property at 31 December 2022 and at 31 December 2021 has been arrived at on the basis of a valuation carried out at that date by Deloitte Advisory, independent valuers not connected with the Group.
 The valuation conforms to International Valuation Standards.
 The fair value was determined based on the market comparable approach that reflects recent transaction prices for similar properties.
-The fair value of Group's investment property at 31 December 2019 has been arrived at on the basis of internal valuation model that is consistent with external valuations.

-Key assumptions and market indicators in the real estate assets valuation as of 31 December 2021 are as follows:
+Key assumptions and market indicators in the real estate assets valuation as of 31 December 2022 are as follows:

-The current average asking price in Prague as of 9-10/2021 is 138 900 CZK per sqm.
+The current average asking price in Prague as of 9-10/2022 is 155 800 CZK per sqm.
 The prices are highest in Prague 1 followed by Prague 2 and Prague 3.
-On the other hand, the lowest asking price during the September and October 2021 was in Prague 10.
-The rest of the municipalities are between 130 000 CZK per sqm to 145 000 CZK per sqm.
+On the other hand, the lowest asking price during the September and October 2022 was in Prague 9 in the amount of 136 200 CZK per sqm.

-The Prague's rental market was significantly affected by the pandemic in 2020 and 2021 and gradually decreased from 332 CZK per sqm in March 2020 to 278 CZK per sqm.
-The main reason of significant decrease in rents was the increase of apartment offers in the city centre, which were previously offered for short- term rent and outflow of students.
-However, the rental market has bounce back during the summer of 2021 and the rents started grow again.
-The average rent has reached 307 CZK per sqm in October 2021.
+The Prague's rental market was significantly affected by the pandemic in 2020 and 2021 and gradually decreased from 332 CZK per sqm to 278 CZK per sqm.
+The main reasons for the significant decrease were the increase of apartment offers in the city centre, which were previously offered for short-term rent and the outflow of students.

-Current prime yields are approximately 4,25% for offices, 4,25% for high streets, 4,50% for industrial, 5,20% for shopping centres and 6,00% for retail parks.
+The rental market bounced back during the summer of 2021 and the rents started to grow again.
+The average rent reached 297 CZK per sqm at the end of 2021.
+The further significant growth was during the year 2022 when the rent reached 367 CZK per sqm in September.

-The prime rent for office segments currently stands at 22,50 EUR per sqm and the vacancy slightly increased to $8.0\,\%$.
+Current prime yields are approximately 4,50 % for offices, 4,50 % for high streets, 4,25 % for industrial, 5,50 % for shopping centres and 5,75 % for retail parks.
+The prime rent for office segments currently stands at 26,50 EUR per sqm and the vacancy slightly increased to 8,1 %.

-Contingency % used in the residual valuation method is 8 - 12 %.
-Development profit allowance % in residual valuation method is 15 - 20 %.
-Capitalisation rate used in valuation of Tenement houses is 4.0 - 6.0 % and Location and liquidity discounts used in valuation of Tenement houses is 5 - 12 %.
+Capitalisation rate used in valuation of Tenement houses is 4,0 - 6,0 % and Location and liquidity discounts used in valuation of Tenement houses is 5 - 12 %.